Paloja2017/Taxi_Data_Report/README.md

 |2018   |$ 277,432,216.26|
 |2019   |$ 107,378,070.30|

-As we see from data the year 2015 has maximum amount in dollars compared to other years with $ 570,883,021.18 also maximum ayear month was May2015 with $ 54,499,244.10 dollars.
+As we see from data the year 2015 has maximum amount in dollars compared to other years with $ 570,883,021.18 also maximum year month was in May2015 with $ 54,499,244.10 dollars.
 <br />
 ![](Total.png)